-Teaching Collection books that are not marked "closed stack" on the library catalogue SOLO are available on the open shelves in the Teaching Collection (Modern Languages Faculty) library, mainly on the ground floor.
+Teaching Collection books that are not marked "closed stack" are available on the open shelves in the Teaching Collection library on the ground floor.
 There are two classification schemes for German:

 Oversize books are in a separate section at the back of the ground floor.
 If you have any difficulty locating the book you need, please ask at the issue desk.
 The staff will be happy to help.

 German Research Collection books are housed upstairs in the Main Stack, as well as in the basement.